-- Erythema toxicum can cause flat red splotches (usually with a white, pimple-like bump in the middle) that appear in up to half of all babies.
-This rash rarely appears after 5 days of age and most often disappears in 7 to 14 days.
+- Erythema toxicum can cause flat red splotches (usually with a white, pimple-like bump in the middle) that appear in up to one half of all babies.
+This rash rarely appears after 5 days of age, and most often disappears in 7 to 14 days.
 It is nothing to worry about.

 - Baby acne is caused by exposure to the mother's hormones.
 Red bumps, sometimes with white dots in the center, may be seen on a newborn's face.
 Acne most often occurs between 2 and 4 weeks of age, but may appear up to 4 months after birth and can last for 12 to 18 months.

 - Cradle cap (seborrheic dermatitis) causes greasy, scaling, crusty patches on the scalp that appear in a baby's first 3 months.
 It most often goes away by itself, but some cases may require treatment with medicine.

 - Eczema is a condition of the skin in which areas are dry, scaly, red (or darker than normal skin color), and itchy.
 When it goes on for a long time the areas become thickened.
 It is often associated with asthma and allergies, although it can often occur without either of these.
 Eczema often runs in families.